dharmsen/DBLDataChallenge/README.md

 The LoadDatabaseAsDF returns one dataframe if you enter ```['tweets',]```.
 The LoadDatabaseAsDF returns one dataframe if you enter ```['tweets',]```.

+NOTE: the conversations table in the db is not very informative, if you want to have quicker insight in the conversations, check out the section "importing conversation CSV's" below.

 You can select how many rows you want returned by adding the extra n_rows argument.
 Recommended would be to do this when coding so the running times are quicker and then for the final run / visualization import the entirety by removing the n_rows= argument.

 The following code imports 500000 rows of both tables and assigns the dataframes to the variables tweets_df and conversations_df.